Minecakir/Word-Guessing-Game/README.md

 >>
 #### Any letter in your secret word should only be matched once.
 For example,
 >
-> -Secret word: cable
+> - Secret word: cable
-> -Guess: eagle
+> - Guess: eagle
 >
 >* Results* in 3,3 , **not** 4,3.